Save

 The Milford Track is located in the southern region of New Zealand’s South Island.
 With around 14,000 people walking it every year, it’s one of the most popular tracks in the world.

-Recently my wife Linda and I had the opportunity to walk this iconic track for the second time.
-Also along was my wife’s two sisters Donna and Tracey plus another friend Leanne.
-This would be their first long distance walk.
+My wife Linda and I had the opportunity to walk this iconic track twice.
+The second time, my wife’s two sisters Donna and Tracey came along, plus another friend Leanne.
+This was their first long-distance walk.

 The track starts at the headwaters of Lake Te Anau and finishes at Sandfly Point on Milford Sound.
 It is 53.3 kilometres long and takes 4 days to complete.
 You can either walk with a tour group or do it independently.
 Huts are provided by the Department Of Conservation (commonly called DOC) and are located a day’s walk apart.
 Camping is not allowed on the track – you must stay in the DOC huts.